ssonig1/Drago-Adventure/README.md

 You have to jump over the demons, you get point which see in Score Board.

+IMP: Only for PC and keyboard connected devices 😄

 You are allowed to move Upward, Forward, Backward.

 Control's for Movements: